Mehul-Mridul/Mental_Healthcare/README.md

 - Substance Abuse (Drugs & Alcohol)

 ## Responsive Design
-This platform is designed to be fully responsive, ensuring smooth usability across different devices.
+This platform is fully responsive, providing seamless usability on all devices.
+It adapts smoothly to different screen sizes.